 2. What does “without a lawful purpose” mean?

-Context will dictate when a purpose for lingering is a lawful one.
+The context will dictate when a purpose for lingering is a lawful one.
 Examples of a lawful purpose include:

 - Walking down the street, gazing in storefronts,